lucatestone/SurfaceTriangulation/README.md

 # SurfaceTriangulation
 QGIS plugin that creates a surface triangulation from a raster file

 I am developing this plugin for my thesis.
-Further news will come
+Further news will come (soon?)